prefess/markdown-portfolio/_includes/05-emphasis.md

-# <b>Write out some of your awesome attributes,
+# **Write out some of your awesome attributes,
-# <i>  and use emphasis (like bold or italics) to identify keywords, programming languages, or skills.
+# _and use emphasis (like bold or italics) to identify keywords, programming languages, or skills.